ckeditor/ckeditor5/packages/ckeditor5-alignment/docs/features/text-alignment.md

 {@snippet features/custom-text-alignment-options}

-### Assigning class to alignment option
+### Using classes instead of inline style

-By default alignment sets the style inline.
-If you wish to style the alignment by yourself, you can specify class names by using {@link module:alignment/alignment~AlignmentConfig#classNames `alignment.classNames`}  and style it using CSS.
+By default alignment is set inline using `text-align` CSS property.
+If you wish to style the alignment by yourself, you can specify class names by using {@link module:alignment/alignment~AlignmentConfig#classNames `config.alignment.classNames`}  and style it using CSS.

 <info-box>
-	Make sure to specify the same number of classes as the number of values in {@link module:alignment/alignment~AlignmentConfig#options `alignment.options`}.
-If the {@link module:alignment/alignment~AlignmentConfig#options `alignment.options`} are not specified, they are equal to `[ 'left', 'right', 'center', 'justify' ]`, therefore you have to provide 4 class names.
+	Make sure to specify the same number of classes as the number of values in {@link module:alignment/alignment~AlignmentConfig#options `config.alignment.options`}.
+If the {@link module:alignment/alignment~AlignmentConfig#options `config.alignment.options`} are not specified, they are equal to `[ 'left', 'right', 'center', 'justify' ]`, therefore you have to provide 4 class names.
 </info-box>

 The following configuration will set `.my-align-left` and `.my-align-right` to left and right alignment respectively.